Brianetta/Trailer-Manager/README.md

 The pack operation will:

-* Detect a timer block intended for packing
-* Run that timer block
+* Run the designated timer block
 * Subsequently:
   * Ensure that parking brakes are off
   * Ensure that hinge locks are disabled